mako-framework/docs/01_getting_started/03_dependency_injection.md

 	$container->register(['app\lib\FooInterface', 'foo'], 'app\lib\Foo');

-You can also register your dependency using a closure.
+You can also register your dependencies using a closure.
 The closure will not be executed before it is required.

 	$container->register(['app\lib\BarInterface', 'bar'], function($container)
 	{